The history of my race in America is the history of selling out. But would you rather have it put more nicely?

 She called me in for a meeting about the interviews I was going to do.
 She asked me who I wanted to interview, and I listed a few authors, including Rachel Kushner, who’d just released a book a few weeks ago.
 She said a lot of the writers I picked were “expected,” and heavily promoted, though not necessarily good, something she’d just said over lunch with her agent Amanda Urban.
 The name Amanda Urban was intended to shut me up, and I did.
 Over lunch, Amanda Urban was telling her that she’d just gone down to Iowa, but was unimpressed by any of the writers there because they all want to subvert the tradition without knowing what the tradition is.
 “That’s because they’re all trying to write like Ben Marcus, who’s the head of the fiction program,” my editor said.
 According to her, there was a publicity machine that was dominating what got covered in Flavorwire.
 “The thing with Rachel Kushner is that if you look at the window displays of Barnes and Noble, they’ll have her book right on the front, and then everybody reviews it in all the major newspapers.”

 In fact, I know Rachel Kushner’s book had not been displayed in any Barnes and Noble that year, because her publishers, Scribner, had been the only house of the big four to not pay the marketing premium.
 No matter.
-By then I’d already learned what I needed to know about power in New York, who has it and who doesn’t, and about getting your fact straight.
+By then I’d already learned what I needed to know about power, who has it and who doesn’t, about what it takes to be a gay Chinese writer in New York, and the importance of getting your fact straight.